Ducki67/Voltronite-fork1/README.md

 This project is licensed for **free personal and educational use only**.

-- ✅ You may use, modify, and run this backend for your own personal or educational purposes.
+- ✅ You may u**se, modify, and run this backend for your own personal or educational purposes.
 - ❌ Commercial use, resale, or redistribution of this project is not permitted without explicit permission from the author.